-The purpose of this document is to provide background information and guidance to Project Leaders1 and the rest of their consortium partners on the implementation of projects included in EIT Community portfolio for the Business Plan 2023-2025.
-The document is also an annex to the Financial Support Agreement (FSA) that entities receiving funding from EIT Community have to sign.
+The purpose of this document is to provide background information and guidance to Project Leaders and the rest of their consortium partners on the implementation of projects included in EIT Urban Mobility's portfolio for the Business Plan 2023-2025.
+The document is also an annex to the Financial Support Agreement (FSA) that entities receiving funding from EIT Urban Mobility must sign.
 It describes the practical implementation rules of the framework outlined in the FSA.

 This handbook covers the life cycle of the projects, including their kick-off, the completion of all contractual requirements, day-to-day implementation, management of any project changes and final reporting.
-An Interim Review (IR) system is used to assess the status of the projects and ensure that they are progressing in line with their work plans and are contributing to the strategic objectives of EIT Community.
+An Interim Review (IR) system is used to assess the status of the projects and ensure that they are progressing in line with their work plans and are contributing to the strategic objectives of EIT Urban Mobility.